 Our senior management team has extensive experience and a broad network of relationships in the hotel industry, which we believe provides us with ongoing access to hotel property investment opportunities and enables us to quickly identify and consummate acquisitions.
 We began operations in July 2004 when we completed a private placement of our common stock.
 Since our July 2004 private placement and prior to our initial public offering, we acquired our seven initial hotels, comprising 2,357 rooms, located in the following markets: New York City (2 hotels), Washington D.C., Los Angeles, Salt Lake City, Northern California and Lexington, Kentucky for purchase prices aggregating approximately \$368.0 million (including pre-funded capital improvements).
-Subsequent to our initial public offering, we acquired seven hotels, comprising 3,280 rooms, located in the following markets: Fort Worth, Atlanta (2 hotels), St. Thomas (U.S. Virgin Islands), Los Angeles, Oak Brook (Illinois) and Vail (Colorado) for purchase prices aggregating approximately \$475.1 million (including pre-funded capital improvements).
+Subsequent to our initial public offering, we acquired five hotels, comprising 2,676 rooms, located in the following markets: Fort Worth, Atlanta, St. Thomas (U.S. Virgin Islands), Los Angeles and Vail (Colorado) for purchase prices aggregating approximately \$382.7 million (including pre-funded capital improvements).

 We have an investment sourcing relationship with Marriott, a leading worldwide hotel brand, franchise and management company.
 Marriott has agreed to provide us, subject to certain limitations, with a "first look" at hotel property acquisition and investment opportunities known to Marriott.
-This investment sourcing relationship with Marriott has already facilitated the acquisition of seven of our fourteen hotel properties.
+This investment sourcing relationship with Marriott has already facilitated the acquisition of five of our twelve hotel properties.
 We believe that our ability to implement our business strategies is greatly enhanced by the continuing source of additional acquisition opportunities generated by this relationship, as many of the properties Marriott brings to our attention are offered to us through "off-market" transactions, meaning that they are not made generally available to other hospitality companies.
 However, neither we nor Marriott have entered into a binding agreement or commitment setting forth the terms of this investment sourcing relationship.
 As a result, our investment sourcing relationship may be modified or terminated at any time by either party.

 We intend to use Marriott as our preferred, but not exclusive, hotel management company for our hotel properties and expect to benefit from Marriott's strong brands and its excellent hotel management services.
 Marriott-branded hotels have an extensive record of generating premiums in RevPAR over competitive brands.
-Each of our hotel properties operates under a recognized Marriott brand, including Marriott, Renaissance Hotels and Resorts, SpringHill Suites and Courtyard by Marriott.
-In connection with our July 2004 private placement, Marriott purchased 3.0 million shares of our common stock.
+Each of our hotel properties operates under a recognized Marriott brand, including Marriott[®], Renaissance Hotels and Resorts[®] and Courtyard by Marriott[®].
+In connection with our July 2004 private placement, Marriott purchased 3.0 million shares.
 In addition, concurrently with the completion of our initial public offering, we sold directly to Marriott 1,428,571 shares of our common stock at the initial public offering price.
-As of September 21, 2005.
-Marriott owned 8.7% of our outstanding common stock (including unvested restricted stock).
+As of the date of this prospectus, Marriott owns 8.7% of our outstanding common stock (including unvested restricted stock).